 The valuation of the holding is reviewed each year to consider whether any events have occurred which would materially change the valuation.
 The last valuation is based on the sale of shares to AMP Capital Investors Limited in 2012.
-As no such events have occurred during 2013-2014 the valuation has remained unchanged.
+As no such events have occurred during 2014-2015 the valuation has remained unchanged.

 Through its shares in NALAHCL the Council has an effective shareholding of 7.86% in NIAL (and the group companies of NIAL Group Limited and NIAL Holdings Limited).
 The principal activity of NIAL (registered number 2077766) is the provision of landing services for both commercial and freight operators.
-A total dividend of £2.30 million was payable for the year ended 31 December 2013 (nil for the year ended 31 December 2012) Northumberland received £0.35 million.
+No dividend was received for the year ended 31 December 2014 (£2.30 million was payable for the year ended 31 December 2013 and Northumberland received £0.35 million).